Daniel-Packer/eigenvector-retrieval/README.md

-# eigenvector-retrieval
+# Eigenvector Retrieval
-For work on solving the eigenvector phase retrieval problem
+For work on solving the real eigenvector phase retrieval problem.

+This is a OSU-Cycle Project for the spring of 2023.